-b) urgently mitigating the impact of disasters and the COVID-19 pandemic through bold and innovative national plans and recovery strategies for ensuring governance, business, education, and social life continuity.
-This includes providing the necessary platforms and networks for essential activities such as teleworking, e-commerce, remote learning, telemedicine, and digital financial services while paying special attention to the needs of women and girls, persons with disabilities and other persons with specific needs, elderly and children, and at the same time preparing the ground for future developments in the post-COVID-19 era.
-In doing so, we commit to co-create a secure, simplified and standard-based well-coordinated approach to designing and implementing generic digital public goods and human-centered digital government solutions with a view to empowering individuals and businesses while improving social well-being.
-We are also fully committed to tackling environmental and climate change issues, notably in implementing telecommunications/ICT tools to mitigate the impact of climate change as well as addressing the impact of telecommunication/ICT on the environment, in collaboration with users, private sector, policymakers and regulators.
+b) urgently mitigating the impact of disasters and the COVID-19 pandemic through implementation of bold and innovative national plans and recovery strategies for ensuring governance, business, education, and social life continuity.
+This includes providing the necessary platforms and networks for essential activities such as teleworking, e-commerce, remote learning, telemedicine, and digital financial services while paying special attention to the needs of women and girls, persons with disabilities and other persons with specific needs, such as the elderly and children

-c) promoting sound, open, transparent, collaborative and future proof policy and regulatory decisions with a view to facilitating digital transformation in the aftermath of COVID-19 pandemic and beyond.
-We will implement innovative strategies and regulatory initiatives to bridge the widening digital divide by providing universal, secure, and affordable broadband connectivity while enhancing trust, security and safety of infrastructure and services.
-As such, we will develop and implement regulatory frameworks to ensure infrastructure resiliency, interoperability, and protection of data.
-Besides, we will adopt effective plans to develop and enhance digital capacities and skills that are required in the online world, without which the digital divide will continue to widen.
+c) promoting sound, open, transparent, collaborative and future proof policy and regulatory decisions with a view to facilitating digital transformation in the aftermath of the COVID-19 pandemic and beyond.
+We will implement innovative strategies and policy/regulatory initiatives to bridge widening digital divides and promote adoption and uptake by enabling universal, open, secure, and affordable broadband connectivity while enhancing confidence and security in the use of telecommunication/ICT infrastructure and services.
+As such, we will develop and implement policy/regulatory frameworks to promote infrastructure resiliency, interoperability, and protection of personally identifiable information.
+Besides, we will adopt effective plans to develop and enhance digital capacities and skills that are required for individuals and communities to thrive in the online world, without which the digital divide and existing inequalities will continue to widen.

-d) fully exploiting the opportunities provided by digital transformation of various sectors of the economy by supporting the industry, academia and private sector to unleash new and emerging technologies.
-We will encourage innovations to foster sustainable development and address current and future challenges, such as poverty alleviation, job creation, gender inequality, and cybersecurity.
+d) fully exploiting the opportunities provided by digital transformation of various sectors of the economy by supporting industry, academia, civil society and other private sector actors to unleash new and emerging telecommunications/ICT technologies and services.
+We will encourage innovations to foster sustainable development and address current and future challenges, such as poverty alleviation, job creation, advancing gender equality, and cybersecurity best practices.
 In doing so, we will put in place the needed prerequisites such as electricity, facilitate digital inclusion and implement evidence-based decision making to measure and maximize the impact of digital transformation.

-e) providing support to and cooperate with developing countries, LDCs, LLDCs, and SIDSs in addressing their constraints for accessing ICT-centric new and emerging digital technologies and their integration into different sectors, such as government services, agriculture, education, health, finance, transport, etc.
+e) providing support to and cooperate with developing countries, LDCs, LLDCs, and SIDSs in addressing their constraints for accessing new and emerging telecommunications/ICT technologies and services and their integration into different sectors, such as government services, agriculture, education, health, finance, transport, etc.

-f) promoting international cooperation among ITU Membership and development-oriented stakeholders for achieving sustainable development using ICT-centric digital technologies.
-We will enhance and encourage cooperation and partnership between developing countries and between developed and developing countries to facilitate technology and knowledge transfer with a view to promoting sustainable development and economic growth.
+f) promoting international cooperation among ITU Membership and development-oriented stakeholders for achieving sustainable development using telecommunications and ICT-centric digital technologies.
+We will enhance and encourage cooperation and partnership among developing countries and between developed and developing countries to facilitate voluntary technology and knowledge transfer on mutually agreed terms and the exchange of best practices with a view to promoting sustainable development and economic growth.

 Accordingly, we, the delegates to the eighth World Telecommunication Development Conference, declare our commitment to the full and rapid implementation of this Declaration.
-We also pledge to spare no effort towards the expansion and use of digital infrastructures, applications, and services for building and establishing truly sustainable digital economies and societies.
+We also pledge to spare no effort towards the expansion and use of telecommunications and digital infrastructures, applications, and services for building and establishing truly sustainable digital economies and societies.

 The World Telecommunication Development Conference calls upon ITU membership as well as all development-oriented stakeholders, including those in the United Nations system, to contribute actively towards the successful implementation of this Declaration.